Loono-cz/loono/README.md

 - Make sure to clear app's data before running the tests.
 - To test on an emulator or on a real iOS / Android device, first connect the device and run the following command from the root of the project:
 `flutter test integration_test/test_sets/onboarding/test_cases/male_onboarding_flow_test.dart --flavor dev`
-- Or, you can run all integration tests with:
+- Or, you can run all integration tests in a folder with:
 `flutter test integration_test --flavor dev`
 - Since the app is in active development, tests are expected to fail often.
 No need to fix them right away.
 - Conventions: